 The only thing I hesitate to promise you is that following these 6 steps will make you fall in love with writing a proposal.

 So take a deep breath, let it out, and here goes...

 Step #1 – Start your business proposal with introduction/background

 Yes, the introduction is always a good place to start.
 But what you don’t want to do is start by describing how you built your business from the ground up, starting some 20 years ago.

 Instead you want to start your business proposal by focusing on the client right away.

-I begin by referring to the discussions we had prior to the proposal and use the background to briefly describe the circumstances in which the business is operating as I understand them from the discussions.
+I begin by referring to the discussions we had prior to the proposal.
+Then I use the background to briefly describe the operating circumstances of the business as I understand them from our discussions.

 An excerpt from this may read:

 ...the business has experienced several unplanned changes in the last 11 months which have resulted in the hiring of staff under less than ideal circumstances.
 Several of these employees were not the right fit and had to be fired almost as fast as they were hired...